legacysurvey/legacysurvey/pages/dr6/description.rst

 consistent with `DECaLS`_ reductions in `DR5`_.

-In total, the optical data in DR6 covers a disjoint footprint with, roughly, 7400 deg\ |sup2| having at least one observation in :math:`g`-band, 8000 deg\ |sup2| having at least one observation in :math:`r`-band and 10200 deg\ |sup2| having at least one observation in :math:`z`-band.
-A total of 6800 deg\ |sup2| is covered by at least one observation in *all three* optical filters.
+In total, the optical data in DR6 covers a disjoint footprint with, roughly, ??00 deg\ |sup2| having at least one observation in :math:`g`-band, ??00 deg\ |sup2| having at least one observation in :math:`r`-band and ???00 deg\ |sup2| having at least one observation in :math:`z`-band.
+A total of ??00 deg\ |sup2| is covered by at least one observation in *all three* optical filters.
-The area included in DR6 is depicted on the `status page`_
+The area included in DR6 is depicted on the `status page`_.

 DR6 includes the stacked images and the Tractor-based catalogs.
 The size of the DR6 data distribution is: